fudanchii/keyboard_of_disapproval/README.md

 <img src="https://f4.fudanchii.net/shx/2017/02/IMG_20170212_224547.jpg"></img>

-In case anyone curious, it's built on scrap collected over the past 8 months, the plate is metal frame with 60% layout ([GH60](http://blog.komar.be/introducing-the-gh60-keyboard-project/)) from aliexpress, switches is gateron blue bought from Massdrop, the key caps is randomly bought from local gaming store, and the controller is arduino micro clone from Robotdyn.
+In case anyone curious, it's built on scrap collected since 2016 September, the plate is metal frame with 60% layout ([GH60](http://blog.komar.be/introducing-the-gh60-keyboard-project/)) from aliexpress, switches is gateron blue bought from Massdrop, the key caps is randomly bought from local gaming store, and the controller is arduino micro clone from Robotdyn.